Erich Nelson

-Erich Nelson (born 14 April 1897 in Berlin, Germany; died 22 March 1980 in Montreux, Switzerland) was a German artist, scientific illustrator, and botanist.
-He became well-known for his precise and aesthetic aquarelles and illustrations of European orchids, which total more than 2,000.
-His botanical and mycological author citation is: „E.Nelson“.
+Erich Nelson (14 April 1897, Berlin – 22 March 1980, Montreux, Switzerland) was a German artist, scientific illustrator, and botanist.
+He became well known for his precise and aesthetic aquarelles and illustrations of European orchids, which totaled more than 2,000.
+His botanical and mycological author citation is: "E.Nelson".

 Life

-Erich Nelson was born 1897 in Berlin, Germany, the son of the painter Ernst Nelson and his wife Hedwig Fajans.
+Erich Nelson was born in 1897 in Berlin to Hedwig Fajans and painter Ernst Nelson.
 As a child, he spent a great deal of time in the Berlin Zoological Garden.
 From 1915 to 1918 he served in the armed forces as a sanitarian.
-After the First World War he completed his training as an artist in Munich and specialized on landscape paintings and illustrations of the natural world.
-On 1 April 1923 he married Gerda Kubierschky, daughter of the renowned artist Erich Kubierschky who supported Nelson during his apprenticeship.
-On his travels to Italy in 1928 Nelson encountered orchids for the first time, and these plants inspired all his future artistic and scientific work.
-Consequently, he also dedicated himself to studying botany, under Professor K. von Göpel and Professor F. von Wettstein in Munich.
-In 1931 he published his first scientific book “Die Orchideen Deutschlands und angrenzender Gebiete” (The Orchids of Germany and Neighbouring Countries).
+After the First World War, he completed his training as an artist in Munich, specializing in landscape paintings and illustrations of the natural world.
+On 1 April 1923, he married Gerda Kubierschky, daughter of the renowned artist Erich Kubierschky, who supported Nelson during his apprenticeship.

+In 1928, Nelson encountered orchids for the first time while traveling in Italy; these plants inspired all his future artistic and scientific work.
+Consequently, he dedicated himself to studying botany, under Professor K. von Göpel and Professor F. von Wettstein in Munich.
+In 1931, he published his first scientific book “Die Orchideen Deutschlands und angrenzender Gebiete” (The Orchids of Germany and Neighbouring Countries).
-Career

-In 1933 Erich Nelson had to leave Germany with his wife Gerda because they were Jewish.
-After a brief stay in South Tyrol, Italy, he found a home in Chernex-Sur-Montreux in Switzerland.
-During his escape his friend Professor Walter Rytz from Bern, Switzerland, supported him.
+In 1933, Erich Nelson and Gerda, both Jewish, left Germany.
+After a brief stay in South Tyrol, Italy, they found a home in Chernex-Sur-Montreux in Switzerland.
+His friend Professor Walter Rytz from Bern, Switzerland, supported Nelson and Gerda in their escape.

 After numerous journeys to the Mediterranean region, tirelessly drawing, and intensively studying orchids including at the Geobotanical Institute Rübel, in Zürich, he published four books between 1954 and 1976.
 First was “Gesetzmässigkeiten der Gestaltwandlung im Blütenbereich.
 Ihre Bedeutung für das Problem der Evolution” (Laws of Shape Change in the Area of Flowers, and Their Importance for the Problem of Evolution) in 1954, then in 1962 “Gestaltwandel und Artbildung erörtert am Beispiel der Orchideen Europas und der Mittelmeerländer, insbesondere der Gattung Ophrys” (Shape Change and Species Formation Discussed Using the Example of the Orchidaceae of Europe and the Mediterranean Countries, In Particular the Genus Ophrys.
 With a Monograph and Iconography of the Genus Ophrys), which was followed in 1968 by “Monographie und Ikonographie der Orchidaceen-Gattungen Serapias, Aceras, Loroglossum, Barlia” (Monograph and Iconography of the Orchidaceae Genera Serapias, Aceras, Loroglossum and Barlia), then in 1976 by “Monographie und Ikonographie der Orchidaceen-Gattung Dactylorhiza” (Monograph and Iconography of the Orchidaceae Genus Dactylorhiza).
 In 1967 the University of Lausanne, Switzerland, awarded him an honorary doctoral degree based on the work in the first two of his four books.